JVB11/jvb11.github.io/_software/dervish.md

 {% include work-in-progress-warning-links.html
    type="warning"
-   title="Work in Progress"
-   text="Please note that some of the links above may not be fully functional yet as this project is under active development." %}
+   text="Please note that some of the links above may not be fully functional yet because dervish is under active development." %}

 _**Context**_